It Landed in My Primary Inbox

 Email authentication doesn't mean legitimacy.
 SPF, DKIM, and DMARC all passed.
 Those protocols verify the sender identity, not content legitimacy.

 Affiliate fraud enables the ecosystem.
-The five-hop chain with source_id and
+The five-hop

-networks don't police traffic sources.
+long as CPA networks don't police traffic sources.